temiogunbanjo/apextest/README.md

 # Apex Test - Payment Processing API

-A robust payment processing API designed to handle financial transactions between merchants and payment processors.
+A simulated payment processing API designed by Temiloluwa Ogunbanjo to handle financial transactions between merchants and payment processors.
 Built with enterprise-grade architecture focusing on reliability, security, and scalability.

 ## Features